Republic of the Rio Grande: Resistance

-A New Republic
+Creation of A New Republic

-On the 17 January 1840 a meeting was held at the Oreveña Ranch near Laredo.
+On January 17, 1840 a meeting was held at the Oreveña Ranch near Laredo.
 A group of notables from the states of Coahuila, Nuevo León, and Tamaulipas advocated for a rebellion seeking secession from Mexico and formation of their own federal republic with Laredo as the capital.
 However, those states' own congresses and governments never took any action to support the insurgents, and requested the help of the Central government in Mexico City to aid the local state armies.
 Despite the lack of support from the state governments, the Republic of the Rio Grande was formed.
-The new Republic had an official newspaper: “Correo del Rio Bravo del Norte” and their state motto was Dios, Libertad y Convención (God, Liberty, and Convention).
+The new Republic had an official newspaper: "Correo del Rio Bravo del Norte" and their state motto was Dios, Libertad y Convención (God, Liberty, and Convention).

 The insurgents designated their own officials for the new republic.
 They were: